SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-members/send-email-to.md

 ---
-uid: help-en-email-project-members
+uid: help-en-project-member-email
-title: Sending emails to project members
+title: Send email to project members
-description: Sending emails to project members
+description: How to email to stakeholders or project members in SuperOffice
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
-so.topic: help
+keywords: project, member, stakeholder, email so.topic: howto
 language: en
 ---